-Acne is a condition of the skin, most commonly the face, neck and back, in which the skin’s oil glands over-produce a product called sebum.
+Acne is a condition of the skin, most commonly the face, neck and back, in which the skin’s oil glands overproduce a product called sebum.
 When a follicle gets clogged with sebum, hair and dead skin cells, a pimple forms.
-In more severe cases, these pimples can experience bacteria growth within them, which can worsen the problem.
+Bacteria, called Propionibacterium acnes multiply in the pimple, causing infection and inflammation.

 Acne can take many forms :

 - Whiteheads– experienced by most people at some point in life

 - Blackheads– the tip of the pimple is black, due to increased clogging

 - Pustules– larger red or pink bumps, with pus causing white tips

 - Nodules and cysts– larger, deeper set pimples that can contain pus and can leave scars

 What causes acne?